24/7 Availability Call Today for a Free Consultation

 Unfortunately, because the domestic strangulation statute is fairly new, law enforcement will sometimes charge someone with domestic strangulation when they should have been charged with misdemeanor domestic assault.
 For a person with no previous criminal record, a charge of domestic strangulation is an automatic felony subjecting the accused to serious penalties if convicted whereas domestic assault would be a misdemeanor.
 Sometimes law enforcement will receive a report of a person grabbing another person by the neck without disrupting the person's breathing.
 When law enforcement receives this report, their first reaction is to charge the accused with domestic strangulation because the allegation involves grabbing someone's neck.
 This is not and never will be a domestic strangulation.

 Any person charged with domestic strangulation must have knowingly and intentionally impeded the normal breathing or circulation of the blood by applying pressure on throat or neck.
 If breathing is not impeded, no domestic strangulation can occur.
 Only an experienced domestic strangulation defense lawyer will be able to analyze your case and tell you if you have been charged correctly.
 An incorrect charge of domestic strangulation can be the difference between a misdemeanor and a felony.
 Your reputation and freedom are too valuable to risk on an inexperienced criminal defense lawyer.
 Attorney Thomasian has seen success in these types of cases and he can help you, too.

-To see if Rhode Island Domestic Violence Defense Lawyer Tom Thomasian can defend the rights of you, a family member, or friend, please don't hesitate to reach out to the firm.
+To see how Rhode Island Domestic Violence Defense Lawyer Tom Thomasian and his firm can defend the rights of you, a family member, or friend, please don't hesitate to reach out to the firm.